Africa and Asia Show Interest in the "Typhoon-Air Defense" Combat Vehicle with MANPADS and "Kord" Machine Gun

 Vyacheslav Dzirkaln, Deputy General Director of Almaz-Antey Air and Space Defence Corporation

-In order for the detachment to be able to conduct combat operations without leaving the vehicle, a rotating turret with a mount for the "Kord" machine gun and a hatch for the machine gunner are installed on its roof.
+In order for the detachment to be able to conduct combat operations without leaving the vehicle, a rotating turret with a machine gun mount for the "Kord" machine gun and a hatch for the machine gunner are installed on its roof.
 The second hatch is intended for the operator of the man-portable air defense system.

 Characteristics and equipment of the "Typhoon-Air Defense":